yTax/Snapchat-Username-Checker/README.md

 **Q: It’s not checking properly, what’s wrong?**
 A: Check your proxies.
 Or just run proxyless.
 Most issues come from slow/dead proxies.

+**Q: Can i use free proxies?**
+A: They most likely wont work because of how slow they are and possibly not handling encrypted connections.
+If you want to run this tool for free sign up for the [Webshare](https://www.webshare.io/) free trial and claim the 10 free proxies they give you.
+The proxies arent incredible, but they're fast enough to not cause problems or slow-down the tool.

 **Q: I'm using proxies, but it looks like some checks are still proxyless.
 Why?**
 A: This is intentional.
 Proxyless requests are significantly faster because they avoid the overhead of routing through a proxy.